KDE/documentation-develop-kde-org/content/docs/getting-started/building/ide/clion.md

 ### Use native titlebar with New UI

-It is possible show a normal window titlebar.
-For this, open the registry (double-tap Shift, search for Registry) and disable the property `ide.linux.hide.native.title`.
+It is possible to show a normal window titlebar.
+For this, open the registry (double-tap Shift, search for "Registry") and disable the property `ide.linux.hide.native.title`.

 ### Use KWallet for git credentials

 You need to enable this key in Registry: `credentialStore.linux.prefer.kwallet`.
-It allows to use KWallet if KWallet & SecretService are both available.
+It allows to use KWallet if KWallet and SecretService are both available.

 {{< alert title="Note" color="info" >}}
 See the developer documentation in KDE Builder for details about [config generation for CLion](https://kde-builder.kde.org/en/developer/ide-configs-generation.html#clion).